 The site and size of the detention center was chosen in March of 1994.
 The detention center would be built on the current courthouse site with 108 beds.
 In November 1995 Walz, Harman & Huffman Construction Company was awarded the contract for the construction of the detention center and the remodeling of the law enforcement center.
 The detention center has 36,000 square feet and the law enforcement center has 26,000 square feet.
 The ground-breaking ceremony was held November 20, 1995.

 The New Harvey County Detention Center has been meeting the needs of Harvey County since its completion in 1997.
 A master control room allows Detention Center Officers to monitor what is going on throughout the facility.
 The Detention Center provides medical care, mental health evaluation, and alcohol and drug counseling.
 Meals are served three times a day meeting nutritional needs for all the inmates.
 A library of books provides inmates with reading materials and inmates can take advantage of exercise by using the indoor basketball court and gym.

 Captain KC Kersenbrock oversees the Detention Center operations for Sheriff T. Walton.
-Captain Kersenbrock runs three shifts at the Detention Center making sure the Center is well served 24 hours a day and seven days a week.
+Captain Kersenbrock runs two 12 hour shifts at the Detention Center making sure the Center is well served 24 hours a day and seven days a week.
 Each Sergeant is in charge of a shift at the Detention Center.
 A total of twenty three employees work at the Detention Center.

-Barb's Bail Bonds 316-284-1166
+- Barb's Bail Bonds 316-284-1166

 - Bail Now Bonding 316-283-4920

 - Code Blue Bonding 316-217-3779

 - HC M&M Bonding 316-212-6260

-Owens Bonding 316-284-2196
+- Owens Bonding 316-284-2196

 VisitationInmates at the Detention Center can receive authorized visits from pastors, attorneys, and family members.
 Prior to signing in for visitation, all visitors must place all purses and other metal objects into lockers (these unlock with a quarter which is given back when you leave) and then pass through a metal detector to ensure the safety of the individuals.
 Each population area of the Detention Center has specificed times and days for visitation.
 Please inquire about visitation times for a specified inmate by calling the Detention Center staff at 316-284-6959.
 Please note that the Detention Center Staff retains the right to refuse visitation for a variety of reasons.
 Ex: Dress attire of person visiting the inmate, potential conflict between inmate and visitor, discipline of an inmate, etc.)

-If you are needing to be fingerprinted at the Harvey County Detention Center, the following fees apply;
+If you are needing to be fingerprinted at the Harvey County Detention Center, the following fees apply:

-$15.00 for up to 3 fingerprint cards, up to three cards per person.
+- $15.00 for up to 3 fingerprint cards, up to three cards per person.
 Payment is to be made to the Detention Center.

-$32.50 for total application to the Sheriff's Office for Carry Conceal which includes the print cards for the application.
+- $32.50 for total application to the Sheriff's Office for Carry Conceal which includes the print cards for the application.

 - Payment is to be made to the Sheriff's Office.
 Cash WILL NOT be accepted for Carry Conceal application fees.
 Please pay these fees with a Cashier's Check, Money Order, or a Personal Check as is stated on the application.

 - Please note that the Detention Center staff DOES NOT have a cash box available to make change.
 Please bring correct change with you.